 Business English Vocabulary: Talking about the Future (+ Quiz)

-Things change fast in the workplace — new projects, new tools, and unexpected challenges.
-To describe what you think will happen next, you need the right business English vocabulary.
-Native speakers often use short, natural expressions to talk about future possibilities and predictions at work.
+Things change fast at work - new projects, new tools, and unexpected challenges come up all the time.
+To talk about what might happen next, you need business English vocabulary that professionals actually use in workplace conversations.
+Native speakers often use expressions like It’s likely to cause delays or It’ll definitely take longer than we thought when making predictions at work.

 It’s Friday afternoon.